rticulus/papilion-courses/README.md

 ##### Customer Goals:

-- Immediate information on service available
+- Immediate information on available services

 - Ability to book a timely consultation